LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 Visualization of SVD from Wikipedia.
 {: centeralign }

-The properties of this decomposition has many uses, one of which is **solving homogeneous linear systems** of the form
+The properties of this decomposition have many uses, one of which is **solving homogeneous linear systems** of the form
 $$M \cdot x = 0$$.

 A solution for the value of $x$ for this linear system is the smallest eigenvector of $V^\top$.